 1. Required Training for Research Involving Human Subjects

 Documentation of training must be on file with the Office of Human Subject Research Protection.
 HSRP will accept documentation of human subject protection training from other institutions.
-If you have not yet completed some type of human subject protection training, the NIH Office of Extramural Research offers a free online course titled “Protecting Human Research Participants,” which can be accessed at the following url: https://www.citiprogram.org.
+If you have not yet completed some type of human subject protection training, Northeastern University now has an account with CITI for Human Subjects Training.
+This online CITI course can be accessed at the following url: https://www.citiprogram.org.
 Once you are on the site, click the “Register” button located on the top right of the page to begin.

 Once you have completed the online training course, please forward a copy of your training certificate to Nan Regina, Director of HSRP at email: email@example.com, fax: 617.373.4595, or campus mail stop: 560-177.
-The certificate can be sent as an email attachment, web link, via fax or in hard copy.
+The certificate can be sent as a screen shot, pdf, via fax or in hard copy.

 2. Responsibilities of Investigators

 It is the policy of Northeastern University that no activity involving human subjects be undertaken until those activities have been reviewed and approved by the University’s Institutional Review Board (IRB).
 Accordingly, all university research involving human subjects must first be reviewed by the Office of Human Subject Research Protection.

 The principal investigator’s primary responsibility in human subjects’ research is to ensure that the rights and welfare of the participants are protected.
 Safeguarding the participants from undue risk is the ethical responsibility of each person who is involved, either directly or indirectly, in conducting research at Northeastern University.

 Investigators must assure that each member of the research team carries out all research procedures in accordance with ethical principles of research.
 These principles of Justice, Autonomy and Beneficence are set forth in The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research and are codified as regulations in Title 45 Code of Federal Regulations Part 46.